Japan's LNG, oil demand to remain strong after reactor restarts

 “LNG demand will be supported by a recovery in city gas consumption and the shift of reliance by utilities on LNG away from nuclear power despite the expected restart of more reactors,” said Yu Nagatomi, an economist at the Institute of Energy Economics Japan.

-“Even though energy savings may cap electricity use, LNG demand for fiscal 2012/13 is unlikely to fall dramatically from a record 83 million metric tons in 2011/12,” Nagatomi said.
+“Even though energy savings may cap electricity use, LNG demand for fiscal 2012/13 is unlikely to fall dramatically from a record 83 million tonnes in 2011/12,” Nagatomi said.
 Japan’s fiscal year runs from April through March.

-In May, when Japan went without nuclear power for the first time since 1970, power companies consumed a record 4.41 million metric tons equivalent of liquefied natural gas (LNG), worth an estimated $3.7 billion.
+In May, when Japan went without nuclear power for the first time since 1970, power companies consumed a record 4.41 million tonnes equivalent of liquefied natural gas (LNG), worth an estimated $3.7 billion.

 Fuel oil use in the same month rose 169 percent from a year earlier at 220,900 barrels per day (bpd) and crude consumption was up 148 percent at 241,400 bpd.
 Japan’s overall imports of crude totaled 3.7 million bpd in 2010.